By LK Wood IV · Published 2026-05-01 · Updated 2026-06-10 · 14 min read · St. Louis County, MO

 Rough memory budget: ~24 GB RAM if you run everything simultaneously with realistic headroom.
 CPU is less of a problem than people think — Immich’s ML is the spike, and the rest idle hard.

 The Proxmox vs TrueNAS vs Unraid comparison covers the OS choice.
 For hardware, Best Mini PCs for a Homelab in 2026 lands on a 32 GB Ryzen 5825U or Intel 12th-gen-or-newer box, NVMe boot, separate disk for media.
 If you’re starting from a single mini PC and have never set up Proxmox, the Proxmox mini PC setup walkthrough is the next read.
+If you have an old gaming PC sitting in a closet, the repurpose-as-server guide skips the hardware purchase entirely.
+For the complete Docker Compose stack — NPM + Portainer + Uptime Kuma + Watchtower + Gitea with working compose files and a shared proxy network — the Docker Compose starter stack tutorial has everything wired together.

 FAQ